simesy/insite/README.txt

 Aegir is updated.
 If everything is working, the 'insite_variable' should fill up on subsequent Aegir cron runs.
 Then the search should work!

+CONSIDERATIONS:
+-- Doesn't show stored variable values, only after bootstrap.
+-- Assume unscaleable, only trialed on Aegir with ~20 sites.
+-- Currently ignoring arrays and object variables.
+-- Sites are analysed every 24 hours, hardcoded into sql.